 - Duplicate household IDs: Errors can have knock-on effects if they lead to multiple main households with the same ID within a village.
 Any re-visit record with this ID will remain unmatched, as there is no way to automatically determine which main household should be used for a matching pair.

 For electronic data collection, household lists are uploaded directly to the data collection tool, minimising the chance of reasons 3 and 4 occurring."
-Against Malaria Foundation, responses to GiveWell questions, June 23, 2020.
+Against Malaria Foundation, responses to GiveWell questions, June 23, 2020 (unpublished).

-See cells C9 on the "Methods" sheets in this spreadsheet
+See cell C9 on each of the "Methods" sheets in this spreadsheet.

 In 2017, GiveWell supported an assessment of AMF's monitoring by IDinsight.
 In the course of this assessment, IDinsight observed "Incomplete or inconsistent forms were being discarded in Ghana during data entry with no clear record of why" and recommended "AMF should require country partners to mandate that supervisors frequently collect all PDM forms, regardless of completion.
 All complete forms should be entered into the DES."
 IDinsight, Recommendations for Post Distribution Monitoring Implementation, pg.
 7.